 - Enroll in a debt management program.
 These are non-profit debt counseling services that help borrowers to reduce monthly payments and fees, as well as act as intermediaries between them and the creditors.
 Once you tell a collector that you’ve joined a debt management plan, they will likely stop calling.

 A final word of advice: if the collection agency does initiate legal action against you and you get a letter from an attorney, don’t ignore it.
 If you do, you’ll lose the case and will end up paying even more than the original debt.
-For more information on how to react to a letter from a debt collection attorney, read this guide.
+For more information on how to react to a letter from a debt collection attorney, read this guide and review this website.

 Thanks for the great tips and pointers!
 Now can you deliver some debt validation letter templates?